jasongong111/your-personal-ai-digest/README.md

 ```

 ### 8. Enable Email Delivery (Optional)

+**Prerequisites for Email Delivery:**
+- You must set up your own SMTP server or use a service like MailerSend
+- Your sending domain must be verified with your email service provider
+- Ensure your domain has proper SPF, DKIM, and DMARC records configured

 To enable email delivery, ensure the email step is enabled in the workflow (line 249):